 On December 19, 2017, the U.S. FDA announced its final rule on certain active ingredients allowed in hand hygiene products used in healthcare settings.
 A significant change is that manufacturers have until December 20, 2018 to discontinue manufacturing and shipping antibacterial handwashes with triclosan for the healthcare market.
 We have been preparing for this anticipated change, and have already developed an innovative portfolio of options that meet FDA requirements and are triclosan-free.

+Setting a new standard for soap performance.
 Formulated for frequent use and designed with CLEAN RELEASE™ Technology, this remarkably mild formulation contains no antimicrobial active soap ingredients or harsh preservatives.
 PURELL® Healthcare CRT HEALTHY SOAP™ removes more germs and soils1,2 by reaching into skin’s cracks and crevices 2x better than regular soap1, washing away more than 99% of soil and germs5.
-Additionally, this new soap leaves 3.4 fewer germs on dry, irritated skin than regular soap3,4.
+Additionally, this new soap leaves 3.4x fewer germs on dry, irritated skin than regular soap3,4.

 Say goodbye to the two biggest service issues — dead batteries and empty refills.
 Each new AT-A-GLANCE™ reﬁll comes with a coin cell battery, so ES8 is always ready when you need it.

 PURELL® Healthcare Surface Disinfectant features the EPA’s lowest allowable toxicity rating.
 Developed to be mild around staff and patients, the patented fragrance-free formulation disinfects and cleans without harsh chemical fumes.
 With no strong or lingering odors of bleaches and hydrogen peroxides, it is ideal for use around sensitive patients to provide a better overall caregiving experience.